saresend/shack/README.md

 ## Installation

-As of this writing, I haven't distributed binaries of shack, and so the only way to install it is via cargo, Rust's package manager!
+The best way to install to install this is to use the Rust's package manager, cargo!

 <code>cargo install shack</code>